 - Don’t be afraid to barter.
 Although some stores have stricter policies, many are willing to be talked down on a price that’s a little too high.
 Although bartering is less commonplace in the U.S., it’s a given in many other countries.
 Take advantage of the thrift store setting to practice doing it in English so you’re a pro by the time you’re negotiating in Spanish, Russian, or German on your travels.

 - Avoid buying too much.
-It can be tempting to stock up when you go to a thrift store – why buy just one sweater when you can buy 10 for $25?
+It can be tempting to stock up when you go to a thrift store – why buy just one sweater when you can buy 10 for the same price?
 But odds are you don’t need ten sweaters, or even two.
 Unless you find something really great that you’ll actually use, stick to your shopping list.
 It’s better for your wallet and for the environment.

 Thrift store shopping is awesome and practical if you have the time and patience to do it.
 It might not work for you if you are looking for one certain thing and need it that moment.
 However, if you have some time, it is well worth your time.
 Take a few moments to write down what you are looking for and look for those items when you go.
 Remember, you may not find your favorite thrift store right away, but once you do, you will want to go back to see what you may find.